Posted on

 Sylmasta AB Original Epoxy Putty

-Epoxy putty used alongside a PTFE plug to fill the 50mm hole left by the snapped nozzle
+Epoxy putty with a long work time used alongside a PTFE plug to fill the 50mm hole left by the snapped nozzle

 SylWrap HD Pipe Repair Bandage